mrocklin/cmsc15200/labs/lab1/index.md

 Great!
 We can now use Eclipse to create, edit, compile and run files.
 We could do all these things before with gedit, gcc and the terminal so why Eclipse?
 Eclipse has two particularly useful features.

 First, it will do its best to locate and highlight errors in your program each time you save.
 Try this now by intentionally creating at least three bugs in your program.
 Try making a variable and then misusing or mistyping it.
 Save (so that Eclipse recompiles) and see if your bug is highlighted.
 Remove a semicolon and see if Eclipse finds it.
 What happens?

+You should note the error messages that occur in the bottom panel.
+These messages look very strange at first but you will eventually understand them.
+For now it is a good idea to see which messages are caused by which errors you create.
+Building this understanding now will help you find bugs in the future.

 Second, we use Eclipse for its debugger.
 The Eclipse debugger allows us to step through a program exactly as a computer executes it.
 This is very useful for finding difficult bugs.